 The wisdom of the individual festivals of the Wheel of the Year can always be applied to our bigger cycles of life, which we move through as humans – no wonder, since they represent the Cycle of Life.

 Imbolc symbolises the phase of childhood and youth.
-It’s a time of new beginning, of (re)discovering the world, and the task of finding your own place in it.
+It’s a time of new beginnings, of (re)discovering the world and finding one’s own place in it.
+It’s about trying different things, experimenting, exploring one’s own tendencies, gifts, talents, passions and interests.

 How can you bring more of the childlike qualities like curiosity, openness, innocence and playfulness into your life?
 When you look at your life through the eyes of your inner child, what do you notice?
 What makes you forget everything around you, because you’re so absorbed in what you’re doing in the moment?